aresrpg/sui-checkpoint-reader/README.md

 This library allows building custom [Sui indexers](https://docs.sui.io/guides/developer/advanced/custom-indexer?ref=blog.sui.io) in JavaScript.
 It reads checkpoint files from both remote and local sources and processes them efficiently.

+It also allows building a local leveldb from Sui's formal snapshots, which you can then process to initialize your indexer without the need to read checkpoints history for past epochs

 > **Note:** This is a work in progress and might not be suited for production usage.

 ## 🚀 Getting Started